 An appeal may be filed when there is a negative decision from a contracting officer on a claim or a Request for Equitable Adjustment (REA) has changed work, added work, defective specifications, delays to contract performance, or for various other reasons.
 An appeal may also be pursued when there is an improper termination for default or an issue with a termination for convenience cost claim.
+It is required that our clients must hire an attorney before Malyszek & Malyszek Consulting can help in supporting any appeals.
+If needed we can refer clients to Government Contract Attorneys.

 • Boards Contract Appeals